zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Danny says that this trial is being conducted by a district attorney who’s on “a witch-hunt.”
 A “witch” (witch) is supposedly a woma n who has magical powers.
 Someone who is “on a hunt” (hunt) is looking for so mething, often something to kill or something to catch, such as an animal.
 We t alk about hunting deer or hunting cats.
 No, we don’t hunt cats, just kidding.
 The term “witch-hunt,” however, refers to the practice of looking for peop le to punish, not because they’ve done anything wrong, but because they are of a different opinion or act in a different way than you do.

-The idea of a witch-hunt goes back, at least in the  U.S., to the famous Salem witch trials, where several women were accused or w ere said to have been witches and were eventually arrested, and some of t hem killed.
+The idea of a witch-hunt goes back, at least in the  U.S., to the famous Salem witch trials, where several women were accused or w ere said to have been witches and were eventually arrested, and some of them killed.
 Nowadays, when someone talks about a witch-hunt, they’re usually t alking about someone, especially the government, trying to find people wh o are guilty, even though they’re not really guilty.

 A witch-hunt also has this notion of being politica lly motivated – that it is being done not for criminal reasons, if you will, but for  political reasons.
 It’s not about a crime.
 It’s about politics and using criminal law, in this case, to promote a political position.
 Danny says the district attorney is doing  this trial, conducting this witch- hunt, “for his own political ambitions.”
 Your “poli tical ambitions” would be the things that you hope to accomplish in the world of politics.
 “Political ambition” refers to your desire to have a powerful career in politics.

 Carol says, “No, he’s not,” meaning “No, the distri ct attorney is not conducting a witch-hunt.”
 She says, “It’s a high-profile case.”
 The term “high-profile” (profile) means that it is getting a lot of attention.
 A lot of people are paying attention to it.
 It is in the news.
 It is in the newspaper.
 That wou ld be something that is high- profile.
 A high-profile case would be a legal trial , a criminal trial, that a lot of people are paying attention to.

 Carol says, “It’s a high-profile case, but that’s o nly because he,” meaning the district attorney, “wants to make an example of Sch irru.”
-“To make an example of” someone is to make someone serve as a warning t o other people.
+“To make an example of” someone is to make someone serve as a warning to other people.
 You may punish someone not necessarily because they’ve done  something terribly wrong, but because you want other people to take this as a  lesson – to see this as something that might happen to them if they’re not careful.
 So, making an example of someone is punishing one person to show the other people what will happen to them if they break the same rule or break  the same law.

 Carol says, “People like him,” now referring to Sch irru, “should be off the streets,” meaning they should not be free.
 They should be in prison.
 “Putting him in jail” – in prison – “sends a message to other criminals,” s he says.
 A “criminal” (criminal) is a person who has committed or done a crime, some thing against the law.
 Danny says, “What kind of message?”

 Carol responds, “The message that the government is  cracking down.”
 The phrasal verb “to crack (crack) down” is used when s omeone in authority, such as the government, decides to enforce the rules more s trictly, decides that it is no longer going to let people break this law.
-So, if t he police crack down on speeding in Los Angeles, they will start arresting more people.
+So, if the police crack down on speeding in Los Angeles, they will start arresting more people.
 They will start giving more people penalties – “fines,” we would ca ll them – if they drive too fast.

 Danny says, “I think it’s just grandstanding.”
 “To grandstand” (grandstand) means to behave or to speak in a way that attracts attent ion, that other people pay attention to, in order to make yourself feel more i mportant or more powerful.
 That’s what Danny says the district attorney is doi ng here.